frame-lang/frame-docs/intermediate_frame/states.rst

 **zero** and **one** parameters in state **$S1**.

 Transitions are one way to enter a state.
-However, start states are also "entered" during system initalization and need to be provided arguments from this avenue as well.
+However, start states are also "entered" during system initialization and need to be provided arguments from this avenue as well.

 To meet this requirement, Frame allows for a **system parameters list** which permits callers a mechanism for passing in initialization data directly to the system.
-There are three scopes of system data that can be initalized using the system parameter list:
+There are three scopes of system data that can be initialized using the system parameter list:

 #.
 Start state parameters
 #.
 Start state enter event handler parameters
 #.
 Domain variables

-The first two parameter types are specific to initalizing the start state and are the only ones we will discuss in depth in this article.
+The first two parameter types are specific to initializing the start state and are the only ones we will discuss in depth in this article.

 System parameters have an unusual syntax, as the parameters need to be grouped based on